hugoalh/deno-lint-rules/docs/rules/no-useless-switch.md

 # `hugoalh/no-useless-switch`

 > [!NOTE]
-> - Since v0.9.0, some parts of this rule is separated to other rules:
+> - Since v0.9.0, some parts are separated to other rules:
 >   - [`no-empty`][rule-no-empty] for empty [`switch`][ecmascript-switch] statement.
 >   - [`hugoalh/no-misuse-switch`][rule-hugoalh-no-misuse-switch] for misuse [`switch`][ecmascript-switch] statement.